 In April 1995 the Wilderness Branch Library, a 7,500 square foot facility, was opened in Locust Grove to serve the northeastern part of the county.
 A new automation system was installed as part of the construction.
 In summer 1995 the main library relocated its headquarters to the Sedwick Building and began using the new Dynix/Ameritech computer system.
 The move doubled the amount of space to 10,000 square feet.

 In March 1998 a small branch, 980 square feet, with limited hours (20 hours per week) was opened in the former Gordonsville Town Hall.
-The facility has been leased since that time at a cost of one dollar per year.
+The facility at a cost of one dollar per year until the branch relocated in 2010.
 In June 1998, the Library System hired its first professional cataloger, Teresa Knapp.
 This position uses the specialized skills learned during the Masters in Library Science degree program to create detailed records for the library’s computerized catalog.
 In November 1998, Dynix informed us that winter that they would be discontinuing maintenance on our system effective the end of June 1999 because the system was not Y2K compliant and could not be made to be compliant.
 Also in November 1998 our Library Director, Esther Blythe, who had been with the library for 10 years, retired.
 Katie Hill, the Wilderness Branch Librarian was appointed as Acting Director.

 The Library Board of Trustees approached the Board of Supervisors in February 1999 about our automation problem.
 They responded to our needs and after a procurement process involving competitive bidding, The Library Corporation was selected to be the vendor for the new automation system.
 The system was purchased on a three-year lease purchase through Suntrust Bank.
 In March 1999, Katie Hill was hired as the new Library Director.
 In July 1999 the Ameritech/Dynix system experienced a total system failure.
 The library operated manually until the installation of our TLC system in October 1999.